Sir Henry Norman, 1st Baronet: Family and education

 Norman was born in Leicester, the son of Henry Norman, a merchant and local radical politician.
 Norman was educated at Leicester Collegiate School and Grove House School and later studied theology and philosophy at Leipzig and Harvard University.
-His family were Unitarians in religion, and Norman first embarked on a career as a preacher; but he gave up this calling and his religion on his return to England.
+His family were Unitarians in religion, and Norman first embarked on a career as a preacher, but he gave up this calling and his religion upon returning to England.

 In 1891 he married author Ménie Muriel Dowie (1867–1945) but they divorced in 1903 on the grounds of her adultery with a family friend, Edward Arthur Fitzgerald.
 Norman was awarded custody of their son Henry Nigel St Valery Norman, who was born in 1897 and succeeded him in the baronetcy.

 In 1907 he married Florence Priscilla McLaren (1884–1964), the daughter of the wealthy industrialist and Liberal MP, Sir Charles McLaren.
 They had three children.

 In 1922 he purchased Ramster Hall, Chiddingfold, Guildford, Surrey with Lady Norman.